juri-khanmeh/final_assignment/REAMDME.md

   - change the state depending on user's request.

 - (move_to_targe)
-  - make the robot move to a specific position
+  - make the robot move to a specific position.

 - (move_random)
-  - let the robot move freely in the environment
+  - let the robot move freely in the environment.

 - (wall_follow_switch)
-  - make the robot follow the external wall
+  - make the robot follow the external wall.

 - (user_interface)
-  - ask user to enter an option number
+  - ask user to enter an option number.

 - (random_pos)
-  -  generate the random target position from [(-4,-3),(-4,2),(-4,7),(5,-7),(5,-3),(5,1)]
+  -  generate the random target position from [(-4,-3),(-4,2),(-4,7),(5,-7),(5,-3),(5,1)].

-Let's see the process flow
+Let's see the process flow.
 - (user_interference)
-* ask the user to insert an option between 1 to 4
+* ask the user to insert an option.
-* if the inserted number was from 1 to 4 the number is assigned to global parameter 'option'
+* if the inserted number was from 1 to 4 the number is assigned to global parameter 'option'.

 - Case 1: Move Randomly
 * (move_random) service is called.
-In which (random_pos) will be called and generate a random position.
+In which (random_pos) is called and generate a random position.
 The generated position is assigned into the global parameter 'destination_pos'
-* (move_random) sends the 'destination_pos' to move_base by publishing on move_base/goal
+* (move_random) node sends the 'destination_pos' to move_base by publishing on move_base/goal
 * (move_random) node keeps printing robot info unitl the goal is reached.
 * (control) node subscribes to move_base/status topic in order to know when the robot reaches its goal.
 * if the target is reached, (move_random) stops printing info and (control) node calls (user_interference) service.

 - Case 2: Move to Target
 * (move_to_targe) service is called.
 It asks the user to enter a target position.
-* If the target matches a predefined position, it assigns the entered position into the global parameter 'destination_pos'
+* If the target matches a predefined position, it assigns the entered position into the global parameter 'destination_pos'.
 * (move_random) node keeps printing robot info unitl the goal is reached.
 * (control) node subscribes to move_base/status topic in order to know when the robot reaches its goal.
 * if the target is reached, (move_random) stops printing info and (control) node calls (user_interference) service.

 - Case 3: Following Wall
 * (wall_follow_switch) is called.
 The robot starts to follow walls.
 * (user_interference) service is called.
-(But the robot keeps moving and following walls)
+(But the robot keeps moving and following walls).

 - Case 4: Stop
 * (control) node simply publishes zero velocities on /cmd_vel topic.